Complaints Procedure for Commercial Waste Finsbury Park

 The procedure covers service failures such as missed collections, inappropriate handling of commercial refuse, contamination incidents, and contractual non-compliance.
 It is intended for use by customers who purchase commercial waste services, including skip hire, scheduled collections, and ad hoc refuse removal.
 Where applicable the policy references industry standards for waste transfer, duty of care requirements and environmental permitting obligations without providing legal advice.
 Customers should follow the stages below to ensure their complaint is handled effectively.

-Photograph showing incorrect waste sorting at a business site Stage 1: Informal resolution.
+A young woman with dark hair tied back, smiling, wearing a light pink polo shirt, standing in a modern domestic kitchen behind a transparent plastic container filled with various household rubbish, including plastic bottles, packaging, and other small waste items.
+The kitchen has a white cupboard with wooden handles below a stainless steel sink, which features a silver faucet, and beige tiling behind the sink area.
+The scene appears well-lit with natural light, emphasizing the clean, tidy environment.
+The woman is in the process of managing household waste, relevant to rubbish removal services in Finsbury Park, London, and the surrounding postcode area, signifying a typical residential setting where Commercial Waste Finsbury Park might operate.
+Stage 1: Informal resolution.
 Most issues are resolved quickly at the operational level.
 Customers should initially report the problem to the on-duty operations team or account manager through their usual reporting channel.
 When a report is received the company will log the issue, acknowledge receipt within two working days and aim to provide a practical resolution within five working days.
 If additional investigation is required, the customer will be advised of a revised timescale and interim actions.

 Stage 2: Formal complaint and investigation